NikCooper/LEAPDevAutoExercise/LEAPAutomationTest/README.md

 - Powerful and straightforward assertion capabilities.
 Easy to include in any test.

 This framework uses Maven to run in the command line.
 This can be done using the follow commands:
-- To run the test file for test execution -> mvn test -Dtest=PlatformTestRunner
+- To run the test file for test execution -> mvn test -Dtest=TestRunner
 - To clean the results from the project -> mvn clean

 The only file which needs to be run is the TestRunner using the above command line function.
 This will execute all the test cases in parallel.